Osnabrück: Twinning with Derby

 Previously Osnabrück had made contact with the British authorities as early as 1948, hoping to find an English twin town and therefore achieve greater understanding with their former enemies in the Second World War.
-Unfortunately, this attempt was unsuccessful and Osnabrück did not actively consider the idea again for another quarter-century.
+This attempt was unsuccessful and Osnabrück did not actively consider the idea again for another quarter-century.
 The twinning agreement with Derby was signed on 17 February 1976.
 Every year since then the two cities have exchanged envoys.
 Derby also has a square named after Osnabrück in honour of the twinning arrangement; this features an obelisk among other things.